Anni Keisala: International play

 As a member of the Finnish national under-18 ice hockey team, she participated in the IIHF U18 Women's World Championship in 2012 and 2013.

 Her first match with the senior national team came during the 2015–16 Women's Euro Hockey Tour.

 She represented Finland at the IIHF Women's World Championship in 2016, where Finland placed fourth, and in 2017, where Finland won bronze.

 A series of injuries kept Keisala from being named to the national team for several years until she made her triumphant return to the world stage for the 2021 IIHF Women's World Championship, backstopping the team to a bronze medal and earning selection as Best Goaltender by the tournament directorate.

+On 2 January 2026, she was named to Finland's roster to compete at the 2026 Winter Olympics.